 - 1. Current SLO Assessments will be performed for both sections currently being taught in fall 2014.
-In addition, there will be three sections taught in spring of 2015 and assessments will be performed for those sections. - 2.
+In addition, there will be three sections taught in spring of 2015 and assessments will be performed for those sections.
+Since we have a new full time instructor teaching physics 8A, SLO assessments will be performed in fall 2015 and in all subsequent semesters. - 2.
 Agreement to perform SLO's should be made part of the agreement for an adjunct instructor to accept a physics course, particularly in physics 8A.

-For 8B, 8C, 8D Our SLO is a: A comprehensive Final Exam:
+For 8B, 8C, 8D Our SLO is a: A comprehensive Final Exam: our criterion for Success is: